dig-platform/dig-app/docs/app/auth.md

 # [DigApp](../README.md) auth

 Auth provides the user state to a DigApp.
-The user session is provided as both a static getter or an observable stream, and always implements
+The user session is provided as both a static getter or an observable stream.
+The result always implements
 [DigUser](../../projects/dig/docs/interfaces/interfaces.diguser.md).